MYassineBoum/TP-Hibernate-v-persistence-xml/Readme.txt

-Made by : BOUMEHDI Mohammed-Yassine
+By : BOUMEHDI Mohammed-Yassine
 GL - GL1

+Login page using JSF, faces config for dynamic navigation, Hibernate for persistance and MySQL database.